The Ultimate One-Week Switzerland Itinerary

 The stone bridge in Lavertezzo is the perfect place for a refreshing swim and a picnic by the river

-My favourite place is right below the famous stone bridge in Lavertezzo.
+My favorite place is right below the famous stone bridge in Lavertezzo.
 If you prefer calmer waters over cold mountain streams, head to Lago Maggiore or Lago di Lugano.
 Both lakes provide you with more photo and swimming opportunities than you can imagine.

-In case you’re one of those adrenaline junkies, there’s always the 007 bungy at the end of the Verzasca valley.
+In case you’re one of those adrenaline junkies, there’s always the 007 bungy at the end of the Verzasca Valley.
 You might have seen this 220-metre (720 feet) dive in the James Bond movie Golden Eye If you decide to throw yourself off that wall, please send me a picture.
 I’d love to see that…

 7 days in switzerland | locarno